kailash-manasarovar/statement/docs/timeline/2023/june.md

 <img src="/content/images/youtube-video-2.png">
 </a>

-- There is a moment around 1.07 where she looks at another member of the band and makes a face that suggests she finds him attractive.
+- There is a moment around 1.07 where she looks at another member of the band and makes a face that suggests she finds the trumpet soloist attractive.
 - I believe this girl was targeted, just like me, i.e. medicated with aphrodisiacs and cyber-stalked with NLP techniques which made her believe there was a kind of reciprocal relationship going on.
 - It would be good to know what happened to her.